skyscrapers/documentation/kubernetes/monitoring.md

 kubectl get prometheusrules --all-namespaces
 ```

+> [!NOTE]
-**Note:** we use the `namespace` label in the alerts, to distinguish between infrastructure and application alerts, and distribute them to the appropriate receivers.
+> We use the `namespace` label in the alerts, to distinguish between infrastructure and application alerts, and distribute them to the appropriate receivers.
 If the namespace label is set to any of the namespaces we are responsible for (e.g. infrastructure, cert-manager, keda, istio-system, ...), or if the alert doesn't have a namespace label (a sort of catch-all), we consider them infrastructure, and are routed to our on-call system and Slack channels.
 Otherwise the alerts are considered application alerts and routed to the `#devops_<customername>_alerts` Slack channel (and any other receivers that you define in the future).
 This label can be "hardcoded" as an alert label in the alert definition, or exposed from the alert expression.
 This is important since some alerts span multiple namespaces and it's desirable to get the namespace from which the alert originated.
+> [!TIP]
-**Note:** we highly recommend including a `runbook_url` annotation to all alerts so the engineer that handles those alerts has all the needed information and can troubleshoot issues faster.
+> we highly recommend including a `runbook_url` annotation to all alerts so the engineer that handles those alerts has all the needed information and can troubleshoot issues faster.

 ### Example Grafana Dashboard